 25. Enrollment on a single date

 You should mark the boxes that correspond to your students' grade levels or you can check "ungraded elementary" or ungraded secondary."
-Do not mark any kindergarten age children in the kindergarten box for the reasons given above, and do not mark any children who are formally enrolled in another legal school, such as a public charter school.
+Do not mark any kindergarten age children in the kindergarten box since kindergarten is not required, and do not mark any children who are formally enrolled in another legal school, such as a public charter school.
 The system will automatically fill in 0s for the other grades.
 We generally recommend that, if you choose to use grade levels, you use the grade levels that match your children's chronological ages, even if they are doing work above or below their traditional grade level.
 We doubt that what you put in the affidavit would be controlling for any other purpose.
 For instance, if you were later to enroll your child in public school, they may or may not agree with you if you think a grade level other than the traditional one is appropriate, and the fact that you had listed your child as two grade levels ahead on your affidavit would have no importance to them.
 Some people also worry that if their child wants to take the CHSPE but isn't yet of 10th grade age, they will be prevented from doing so if they haven't marked someone at at least 10th grade level on the affidavit.
 Again, we doubt that this is an issue.
 Finally, please see the discussion at the beginning about whether you are really operating a private school.
 The affidavit won't be accepted by the CDE system with an enrollment of zero.
 Do NOT file now with a false number of students if your child is in another school but you're trying to keep your options open.
 File when you are really operating a full-time private school.

 26. Number of Twelfth Grade Graduates in the [prior] School Year